Seandunn92/Code-Pencil-using-Maven/README.md

 Menu

 **********************************************************************************
-Pencil Durability: 500     -Display the pencil stats so the user will know when they need to sharpen,
+Pencil Durability: 500
-                            and when they can no longer erase Eraser Durabality: 100
+Eraser Durabality: 100
 Pencil Length    :10

+---Display the pencil stats so the user will know when they need to sharpen and when they can no longer erase--

-Welcome to the Code Pencil menu: Please enter in the option number you would like -1 : Quit                       When the user types a number less than 1 the app will stop 1  : Display my Paper           Type 1 to see the current paper (CodePencil.getPaper() 2  : Write                      Type 2 to Write on the paper     (CodePencil.write(String)) 3  : Erase                      Type 3 to Erase from the paper  (CodePencil.erase(String)) 4  : Edit                       Type 4 to Edit the paper  (CodePencil.edit(String)) 5  : Sharpen                    Type 5 to Sharpen Pencil (CodePencil.sharpen())
+Welcome to the Code Pencil menu: Please enter in the option number you would like

+-1 : Quit
+--When the user types a number less than 1 the app will stop--

+1  : Display my Paper
+--Type 1 to see the current paper (CodePencil.getPaper()) --

+2  : Write
+--Type 2 to Write on the paper     (CodePencil.write(String))

+3  : Erase
+--Type 3 to Erase from the paper  (CodePencil.erase(String))--

+4  : Edit
+--Type 4 to Edit the paper  (CodePencil.edit(String))--

+5  : Sharpen
+--Type 5 to Sharpen Pencil (CodePencil.sharpen())--

 **********************************************************************************